 There are a lot of other things you can do to optimize your articles for SEO, but my goal is to keep this simple.
 Again, if you just follow these three steps, you’ll hit the 10,000-visitor mark.

-So, for now, let’s just keep things simple and once you hit your goal, then you can get into the advanced stuff.
+For now, let’s just keep things simple and once you hit your goal, then you can get into the advanced stuff.

-Step #3: Promoting your content
+Step #3: Promoting Your Content

 Writing content is only half the battle.
 Even if you include the right keywords in your article, if you don’t promote, it’s unlikely that it would be read or rank on Google.